 "Excess alcohol can lead to liver failure, cancer, infertility and affects work and relationships negatively," says Kristine Arthur, MD, internist at MemorialCare Medical Group in Fountain Valley, California.
 "If you aren't sure how much you are drinking, keep a journal for one month of every drink you have and see where you are at the end of the month.
 It can be eye-opening."

-Maintaining good posture is not only crucial when exercising, since it helps ensure good form, but also in everyday life.
-In fact, bad posture is one of the top causes of chronic aching backs, according to Neel Anand, MD, professor of orthopaedic surgery and director of spine trauma at Cedars-Sinai Spine Center in Los Angeles.
+Maintaining good posture is crucial when you exercise to help ensure good form.
+And it's also important in everyday life — in fact, bad posture is one of the top causes of chronic aching backs, according to Neel Anand, MD, professor of orthopedic surgery and director of spine trauma at Cedars-Sinai Spine Center in Los Angeles.

 "Good posture, with the spine aligned straight over the pelvis, helps maintain the body's natural curves, while a hunched posture can pull the muscles and add additional stress to certain areas," he says.
 "The upper back muscles will become overly developed and as the lower back and core muscles try to compensate, horrible back pain may ensue."

 To prevent this from happening, Dr. Anand recommends looking at yourself in the mirror until you become more comfortable with the feel of good posture.
 Certain exercises can also be helpful, specifically ab exercises, such as planks and crunches.